exploratory-testing-academy/todoapp-solution/README.md

 * [ IMPLEMENTATION ] Errors on missing resources on console are probably added for fun too
 * [ UNIMPLEMENTED ] "Clear" is missing the counter after it the spec asks for
 * [ UNIMPLEMENTED ] No route #!/, a technology-specific routing to main page without reload
-* [ NOTE ] App has instructions to find delete when the other app version does not, even if in font color hard to read
 * [ NOTE ] URL does not follow the technology pattern you would expect for the demo app of angular.